SAP/openui5-docs/docs/Development_Environment_7bb04e0.md

 -   Develop and extend SAP Fiori apps
 -   Develop mobile hybrid applications
 -   Extend SAP Web IDE with plug-ins and templates

 ***

+#### SAP Business Application Studio

+SAP Business Application Studio is a new SAP Cloud Platform service in SAP Cloud Foundry which offers a modular development environment tailored for efficient development of business applications.
+It provides a tailored-made development environment for various development scenarios.
+With each of these scenarios you can create different types of applications, such as OpenUI5 apps.

+***